nazish-qamar/ethereum-price-prediction-api/README.md

 # ethereum-price-prediction-api
-A web API for an interactive dashboard for forecasting Ethereum price for the next seven days
+A streamlit based web API for an interactive dashboard for forecasting Ethereum price for the next seven days

+### Features:
+#### 1. Displaying the current ethereum price trend over the time
+#### 2. Interactive model selection for prediction, i.e., ARIMA model or XGBoost model

 ## Files Information
 ### 1.main.py